kkrick-sdsu/csu-tide.github.io/docs/containerization/quickstart.md

     No resources found in sdsu-joaquinmendoza namespace.
     ```

-Now, as you might recall, we said that pods are ephemeral and everything in them get deleted once the pod is deleted.
+Now, as you might recall, we said that pods are ephemeral and everything in them gets deleted once the pod is deleted.
 Just to illustrate that point, let's schedule the pod again and attach a bash shell to it.

 1. `kubectl -n $ns apply -f hello-pod.yaml`
 1. `kubectl -n $ns exec -it hello-pod -- /bin/bash`